University-Clinic-of-Neuroradiology/python-bootcamp/notebooks/Introductory/README.md

 ## Learning objectives
 By the end of these notebooks, you should feel more comfortable with:
 - Get a feel for Jupyter notebooks and the basic python variables and functions
-- you can read and write Python code
+- you can read and write basic Python code